Cornell-Food-Safety-AI-Repository/Predicting-fecal-contamination-in-agricultural-water/README.md

-# Fecal contamination in agricultural water
+# Fecal Aontamination in Agricultural Water

 💧This project is dedicated to investigating the impact of various geospatial and meteorological factors on fecal contamination of watersheds.

 📖 This dataset is sourced from the publication "**Green, H., Wilder, M., Wiedmann, M., Weller, D.L.
 Integrative survey of 68 non-overlapping upstate New York watersheds reveals stream features associated with aquatic fecal contamination.
 Front.
 Microbiol.
 12 (2021). https://doi.org/10.3389/fmicb.2021.684533**".
 Please cite this paper when using this dataset.

-# Sample analysis
+# Sample Analysis

 ## Overview
 We utilize a multidisciplinary approach to understand how different factors contribute to water quality.
 The project looks into: